ja-guzzle/docs/docs/introduction/What is Guzzle.md

 **Computes: **These are the Apache Spark environment that will run the **activities **and carry out actual data ingestion, processing, reconciliation and other tasks

-**Schedules : **A** **schedule enables you to run one or more activities, pipeline or batches either sequentially or concurrently at a specific interval
+**Schedules :** A schedule enables you to run one or more activities, pipeline or batches either sequentially or concurrently at a specific interval

-Collectively all the above buildings blocks are referred to as **Configs** wich gets stored as yml files.
-Also, activities, pipelines and batches are specifically referred to as **jobs **as they are executables and can be individually run.
+Collectively all the above buildings blocks are referred to as **Configs** which gets stored as YML files.
+Also, activities, pipelines and batches are specifically referred to as **jobs** as they are executables and can be individually run.

 ## What is the typical Workflow of using?